RoRvzzz/RustStrap/README.md

 > The only official place to download Ruststrap is this GitHub repository.
 > Do not download binaries from mirrors, reupload sites, or unofficial domains.

-*Ruststrap is a custom bootstrapper for Roblox based on Fishstrap/Bloxstrap.*
+*Ruststrap is a bootstrapper based on, Froststrap, Fishstrap and Bloxstrap but its built in rust.
+Hence why it is not a fork*
-*It aims to provide additional features while keeping launcher behavior familiar.*

 ***Found a bug?
 [Open an issue](https://github.com/RoRvzzz/RustStrap/issues/new/choose) or report it in our [Discord server](https://discord.gg/macorstack).***